-Microsoft Ads has been a leading presence in the world of SEM, “Search-Engine-marketing” for years now as part of the “Big Three”, with their search engine Bing as well as their partnerships, and represents a significant slice of the search pie.
+Microsoft Ads has been a leading presence in the world of SEM, “Search-Engine-Marketing” for years now as part of the “Big Three”, with their search engine Microsoft Search (previously known as Bing) as well as their partnerships, and represents a significant slice of the search pie.

 A lower CPC in turn usually results in a lower cost per conversion or CPA too.

-For some reason, the vast majority of Bing users are 35+, almost three-quarters of them.
+For some reason, almost three-quarters of Bing users are aged 35+.
 This means, coincidently due to the nature of that demographic, that Bing users tend to be more affluent and with more disposable income as well as being more likely to be parents.
-This is often attributed as the reason why the conversion rate on Bing is higher than on Google for many industries.
+This is often attributed as the reason why the conversion rate on Microsoft is higher than on Google for many industries.

 While Google leads the way in understanding intent and taking advantage of searches like “near me”.
 Bing is miles ahead when it comes to voice search, an increasingly popular method of searching, especially among young people.